mModule/guide_hma/BackupAndRestore.md

 # HMA Backup & Restore

-To save recreating the root blacklist template and apps list, you can backup HMA's config and restore it after a clean ROM flash or post factory reset
+To save time on future installs, you can backup HMA's config and restore it after a clean ROM flash or post factory reset

 Backup: